Environmental groups seek PFAS limits for groundwater

 Amid warnings that certain “forever chemicals” are toxic at levels too low to reliably detect, environmental advocates are asking Wisconsin officials to restart the process of regulating the common groundwater contaminants.

-Midwest Environmental Advocates filed a petition Tuesday on behalf of the League of Women Voters and a group of northeast Wisconsin residents who call themselves S.O.H2O asking the Department of Natural Resources to set enforceable standards for four compounds collectively known as PFAS.
+Midwest Environmental Advocates filed a petition Tuesday on behalf of the League of Women Voters and S.O.H2O asking the Department of Natural Resources to set enforceable standards for four compounds collectively known as PFAS.

 The DNR began the process of setting standards for two PFAS compounds in 2018, but conservatives on the DNR’s policy board voted in February to scrap the rule amid opposition from industry groups that warned it would be too expensive.